puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 ## Which versions of Java are supported?

-The officially supported versions are OpenJDK and Oracle JDK 1.7 on Debian-derived distros and 1.8 on RHEL-derived distros.
+JDK 8 is officially supported, and JDK 10 is expected to work.
 Other versions may work, and issues will be addressed on a best-effort basis, but support is not guaranteed.

 ## Which databases are supported?